Arbitration Nearly Erases Law and Can Leave Low-Income Workers Without a Good Remedy and Poor For Life

 Can This Be Fixed?

 Repair is necessary.
 Democracy acts partly by enacting law, which requires the rule of law, which requires adjudicators to have independence from parties.
-A party being able to assign disputes to its own judges (called arbitrators) shifts power from the relatively already-powerless to the relatively already-powerful and denies several features of the existing system of independent adjudication, including promotion of honesty of testimony and consistency of treatment of similarly situated persons.
+A party being able to assign disputes to its own judges (such as those called arbitrators) shifts power from the relatively already-powerless to the relatively already-powerful and denies several features of the existing system of independent adjudication, including promotion of honesty of testimony and consistency of treatment of similarly situated persons.

 Some methods of possible alleviation of the problems are not very useful.
 While the agreement, if it’s a contract, may be a contract of adhesion, the employer can draft it to try to remove ambiguities (which is all the law of contract of adhesion would redress), but at a cost to the employee of the contract being longer and probably less comprehensible.
 Terminating the employment has no effect; these agreements are “[generally] irrevocable” (9 U.S.C.
 2), thus they survive employment terminations.
 Engaging the services of a low-priced attorney is not much help even for someone who can’t afford more, if an attorney can’t do much.